 Our Current Focus:

-- We have a staff available to assist members Monday through Friday, 8am-5pm.
-Please see our Council page.
+- We have a five person staff who are headquartered out of our Olympia office, and are available to assist members Monday through Friday, 8:00 am – 5:00 pm.

-- Our local chapters meet regularly where members share common interests and comraderie.
+- Our local chapters meet regularly where members share common interests and camaraderie.

-- Our Executive Board is composed of retirees and meets on a quarterly basis.
+- Our statewide Executive Board is composed of retirees and meets on a quarterly basis.

-- Our AFSCME affiliation offers over a dozen benefits, including free legal service and other special offers.
+- Our AFSCME affiliation offers over a dozen benefits available to members, including free legal service, dental and hearing aid benefits, free college tuition and many other special offers.